meaniebeanie22/meaniebeanie22.github.io/chapters/pieces-of-eight.md

 on her beam-ends.

 I scrambled forward and looked over.
-It seemed shallow enough, and holding the cut hawser in both hands for a last security, I let myself drop softly overboard.
+It seemed shallow enough, and holding the cut [:hawser](https://en.wikipedia.org/wiki/Hawser) in both hands for a last security, I let myself drop softly overboard.
 The water scarcely reached my waist; the sand was firm and covered with ripple marks, and I waded ashore in great spirits, leaving the HISPANIOLA on her side, with her main-sail trailing wide